Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2750 Gold
 - Glaive
+- Attunement

 **Blackout**: You gain 10 feet blindsight and deal double damage to wards.
+Once a long rest you can cast invisibility without spending mana.

-**Ghost Slayer**: Whenever you deal damage with _Umbral Glaive_ to a invisisble creature, you deal 1d10 additional damage.
+**Ghost Slayer**: Whenever you deal damage with _Umbral Glaive_ to a invisible creature, you deal 1d10 additional damage.

 _You gain +1 to damage and attack rolls using this weapon_